kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

      'all-arg' are mainly used for ROP mitigation.
 ```

-The feature options that have "used" in the name does something clever.
-After initial compilation the option reads every function backwards from return and looks where a register has ended upon the right hand side of an instruction (Example: `mov 0, eax`).
+The feature options that have `used` in the name does something clever.
+After initial compilation the option reads every function backwards from return and looks where a register has ended upon the right hand side of an instruction (Example: `mov 0, eax` have [clobbered](http://zvon.org/comp/r/ref-Jargon_file.html#Terms~clobber) eax so it will need zeroing.).
 It lists all the "used registers" and adds them in the end for zeroing.
 "GPR" stands for general purpose registers and by choosing to only zero them the risk of causing damage to the program is reguced.

 From `gcc/function.c`:
 ```